lexandro/dockery/README.md

 - Add: download file link to containers/container details/diff listing items

 0.4.2
+- Add: Events view to receive docker activities (with max size)
 - Add: also add tooltips to these items on all views

 0.5.0